Sshimaninja/Polybot/README.md

 # 19 03 2024 DEVELOPMENT NOTES:

+- check if approvals are needed in flashMulti.sol
+- make testFunds.ts live version

-check/change trade.tradeSizes.(loanPool/target.tokenOut) and make it so that you don't have to have the token in wallet for it to cnfigure tradeSize.
+done - check/change trade.tradeSizes.(loanPool/target.tokenOut) and make it so that you don't have to have the token in wallet for it to cnfigure tradeSize.